Mahavir Tyagi: Correspondence with Jawaharlal Nehru

+Likewise, in October 1963, when PM Nehru was considering the inclusion of M. C. Chagla, who was not at the time a member of the Congress, as a cabinet minister, Tyagi advised Nehru against doing so, because he felt it could alienate long time party members.
+Later, after watching Chagla's performance for some time, Tyagi realised that he had been mistaken in opposing Chagla's inclusion in the Cabinet.
+Tyagi then called on Chagla to make amends and characteristically himself handed to Chagla the letter he had written to Jawaharlal Nehru in October 1963 and also the latter's reply lauding Chagla.
+(See M C Chagla, Roses in December, Bharatiya Vidya Bhavan, Bombay, 1990, p.
+339 and pp. 528–531).

 Later career

-In April 1964, a month before Nehru's death, Tyagi rejoined the Government as Cabinet Minister in charge of Rehabilitation.
+In April 1964, a month before Nehru's death, Tyagi rejoined the Government as the Cabinet Minister in charge of Rehabilitation.
 In the General Elections of 1967 which saw a popular backlash against the Congress Party, Tyagi lost to an independent candidate backed by an anti-Congress combination of parties.

-In 1968 Mahavir Tyagi became the Chairman of the Fifth Finance Commission.
-After the split in the Congress in 1969, Tyagi stayed with the Congress(O), the organisational wing of the party.
-In 1970 he was elected to the Upper House of Parliament, the Rajya Sabha, from Uttar Pradesh and led the Congress(O) in the House till he retired in 1976.
-Tyagi's being in the Congress(O) did not prevent him from being critical of the movement led by Jayaprakash Narayan in 1974–75.
+In 1968, Mahavir Tyagi became the Chairman of the Fifth Finance Commission.
+After the split in the Congress in 1969, Tyagi stayed with the Congress (O), the organisational wing of the party.
+In 1970 he was elected to the Upper House of Parliament, the Rajya Sabha, from Uttar Pradesh and led the Congress (O) in the House till he retired in 1976.
+Tyagi's being in the Congress (O) did not prevent him from being critical of the movement led by Jayaprakash Narayan in 1974–75.
 He was equally critical of the Emergency imposed by Prime Minister Indira Gandhi in 1975.
 Mahavir Tyagi died in New Delhi on 22 May 1980.
 A popular figure, he had friends across political parties and was widely admired for his integrity, outspokenness, ready wit and sense of humour.